aitorgus/aitorgus/README.md

-### Hello there! 👋
+### Hello there!, I´m Aitor 👋

-My name is Aitor Camacho, Frontend Developer and sysadmin .
+- 👨🏻‍💻 Computer Engineer.Frontend Developer .

-- 🔭 I’m currently learning Javascript and React.js
+- 🔭 I’m currently learning Javascript and React.
 - ⚡ More about me: I love learning new things, workout , reading, and video games.

 ### 🚀 Coding